ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 | 1.1.0 | 07/2021 | Support for Flows and QRoc |
 | 1.0.0 | 12/2020 | Initial Release |

-For customers upgrading from a pervious release, the app.config file must be manually edited to add labels to each server configuration
+* For customers upgrading from a previous release to 1.2.0 or greater, the app.config file must be manually edited to add new settings required to each server configuration.
+See [1.2.0 Changes](#1.2.0-changes)
 ---

 ## Overview